Creation origin: Poly function

 and point

-contains color
+have color

 PointColor.lua